The Aspen Throw

 The Aspen Throw Blanket is free in this blog post.
 Scroll down to view the free version!

-However, if you’d like a more robust pattern with detailed graphics to help visualize the construction and a table for each part that includes the row to repeat and stitch count for each row, I recommend you purchase the PDF pattern.
-The PDF pattern is printer friendly and has all the information you need!
+However, if you’d like a more robust pattern with photo tutorials for the special stitches and step by step through Parts 1, 2 and 3, detailed graphics to help visualize the construction and a table for each part that includes the row to repeat and stitch count for each row, I recommend you purchase the PDF pattern.
 You can purchase the PDF pattern for this half double crochet blanket on my Etsy or Ravelry by clicking the corresponding button below.

 SKILL LEVEL